-All in all, this piece is about a man’s search for happiness.
+All in all, ‘To a Skylark‘ is about a man’s search for happiness.
 At points he seems on the verge of desperation, hoping beyond hope that this small bird will answer his biggest question.
 This poem is notably relatable for this reason.
-Who has not wanted in their bleakest moments, a quick fix, an instant reprieve or a way into perpetual joy?
+Who has not wanted in their bleakest moments, a quick fix, an instant reprieve, or a way into perpetual joy?

 About Percy Bysshe Shelley

 Percy Bysshe Shelley was born in 1792 in Broadbridge Heath, England.
 He was raised in the countryside and was educated at University College Oxford.
 While in school Shelley was well known for his liberal views and was once chastised for writing a pamphlet titled, The Necessity of Atheism.
 His parents were severely disappointed in him and demanded that he forsake all of his beliefs.
-Soon after this, he eloped with a 16-year-old woman, Harriet Westbrook, of whom he soon tired.
+Soon after this, he eloped with a 16-year-old woman, Harriet Westbrook, whom he soon tired.
 It was at this time that Shelley began writing his long-form poetry for which he is best known.

 Shelley had two children with Harriet but before their second was born he left her for the future author of Frankenstein or The Modern Prometheus, Mary Godwin.
 Mary became pregnant with her and Shelley’s first child soon after and Harriet sued Shelley for divorce.
 Soon after this Mary and Percy met Lord Byron, or George Gordon, it was through one of their meetings that Mary was inspired to write Frankenstein.

 In 1816 Shelley’s first wife Harriet committed suicide and Mary and Percy were officially wed.
 During their time together Mary Shelley’s only child to live into adulthood was Percy Florence.
 In early 1818 he and his wife left England and Shelley produced the majority of his most well-known works including, Prometheus Unbound.
 In 1822, not long before he was meant to turn 30, Shelley was drowned in a storm while sailing in his schooner on the way to La Spezia, Italy.
 Mary was only 24 at the time and would live to the age of 53, dying of brain cancer in London in 1851.